 Hepatitis C often has no symptoms, so you may still be infected if you feel healthy.

-The following groups of people are at an increased risk of hepatitis C:
+Some groups of people are at an increased risk of hepatitis C, including:

 - ex-drug users and current drug users, particularly users of injected drugs

-- people in the UK who received blood transfusions before September 1991
+- people who received blood transfusions before September 1991 or blood products before 1986 in the UK

 - UK recipients of organ or tissue transplants before 1992

-- people who have lived or had medical treatment in an area where hepatitis C is common – high-risk areas include north Africa, the Middle East and central and east Asia
+- people who have lived or had medical treatment in an area where hepatitis C is common – high-risk areas include Africa, the Middle East and central Asia

 - babies and children whose mothers have hepatitis C